-According to a report by MarketsandMarkets, the marketing analytics industry is expected to grow from $4.71 billion in 2018 to $10.92 billion by 2023, at a CAGR of 17.9%.
+According to a report by MarketsandMarkets, the marketing analytics industry is expected to grow from 33.8 billion dollar in 20221 to 89.8 billion dollar in 2026.
 This growth will be driven by factors such as the increasing need for data-driven marketing, the proliferation of data sources, and the adoption of cloud-based solutions.

 The increasing demand for data-driven marketing is one of the major drivers of the marketing analytics industry growth.
 Data-driven marketing helps organizations serve personalized offerings to their customers and make more informed decisions about their marketing strategies.
 In addition, data-driven marketing also provides insights into customer behavior, which can be used to target customers more effectively.